Skip to main content

 Merging a pull request

 If you are merging a pull request, be sure to use the pull request title as the commit title.
 The title should follow the conventional commit guidelines.
-It is recommended that if you are merging in pull requests regularly that you add a browser extension that will auto-correct the title for you.
-A few that should do this are Refined GitHub and Squashed Merge Message.

 Documenting breaking changes